 The amount of breastmilk babies need after 6 months is your responsibility.

 The baby depends on you to do the right thing.
-There’s no need to “make” the baby eat food.
+Therefore, there is no need to “make” the baby eat food.
 Just offer it.
 There’s no recommendation to “replace” the mother’s milk, only to “complement” with other foods.

 What are your thoughts?